oracle-livelabs/database/edition-based-redefinition/directory-syncmetadata/directory-syncmetadata.md

-# Create your own directory structure for liquibase and sync metadata
+# Create the directory structure for Liquibase and sync the metadata

 Estimated lab time: 10 minutes